-The UEFA Cup trophy will be handed over to the city of Seville, the hosts of this season's final, at a special ceremony on Tuesday.
+The UEFA Cup trophy will be handed over to the city of Seville at a special ceremony on Tuesday.

 Feyenoord return the trophy

 The trophy is being flown into the Spanish city by Jorien van den Herik, president of last year's winners Feyenoord, the Dutch club's head coach Bert van Marwijk, and Feyenoord's vice-captain Kees van Wonderen.

 UEFA vice-president Senes Erzik will receive the UEFA Cup on behalf of UEFA and hand it on to the Lord Mayor of Seville, Alfredo Sánchez Monteseirín, in a ceremony at the Caseta Municipal in Seville.
 The UEFA Cup trophy will then remain in the city's safekeeping until the final between Celtic FC (Scotland) and FC Porto (Portugal) at the Estadio Olímpico on 21 May.